Manchester United vs Crystal Palace: schedule, TV channel, online streaming, possible lineups and forecast

 |

-There is good news for Erik Ten Hag’s team, a priori the Red Devils will not have any casualties for this match.
-The Dutch coach will be able to count on all of his strength and try to find victory against his team.
+There are several Manchester United players who Erik Ten Hag will not be able to line up for this Premier League match against Crystal Palace.
+These players are: Reguilón, Shaw, Malacia, Wan-Bissaka, Lisandro Martínez, Antony and Kobbie Mainoo

-The same fate does not occur in the Crystal Palace squad, who have several players who will be absent for this match.
-The missing players are: Tomkins, Lerma, Nathan Ferguson, Michael Olise and Matheus França
+There are also several Crystal Palace players who will not be for this match.
+The players are: Tomkins, Lerma, Edouard, Nathan Ferguson, Michael Olise, Ahamada and Matheus França

-Manchester United: Onana; Dalot, Lindelof, Lisandro, Reguilón; Casemiro, Mctominay, Pellistri, Fernandes; Hojlund; Rashford.
+Manchester United: Onana; Dalot, Lindelof, Varane, Amrabat; Casemiro, Mctominay, Pellistri, Fernandes; Hojlund; Rashford.

-Crystal Palace: Johnstone; Joel Ward, Andersen, Chris Richards, Tyrick Mitchell; Jeffrey Schlupp, Doucouré, Wil Hughes, Eze; Jean Mateta, Edouard
+Crystal Palace: Johnstone; Joel Ward, Andersen, Chris Richards, Tyrick Mitchell; Jeffrey Schlupp, Doucouré, Wil Hughes, Eze; Jean Mateta, Ayew

 #Manchester #United #Crystal #Palace #schedule #channel #online #streaming #lineups #forecast